VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 * `/debug/pprof` with `-pprofAuthKey` command-line flag, so unauthorized users couldn't get access to [profiling information](#profiling).

 `vmauth` also supports the ability to restrict access by IP - see [these docs](#ip-filters).
 See also [concurrency limiting docs](#concurrency-limiting).

+## Automatic issuing of TLS certificates

+`vmauth` [Enterprise](https://docs.victoriametrics.com/enterprise/) supports automatic issuing of TLS certificates via [Let's Encrypt service](https://letsencrypt.org/).
+The following command-line flags must be set in order to enable automatic issuing of TLS certificates:

+- `-httpListenAddr` must be set for listening TCP port `443`.
+For example, `-httpListenAddr=:443`.
+This port must be accessible by the [Let's Encrypt service](https://letsencrypt.org/).
+- `-tls` must be set in order to accept HTTPS requests at `-httpListenAddr`.
+- `-tlsAutocertHosts` must be set to comma-separated list of hosts, which can be reached via `-httpListenAddr`.
+TLS certificates are automatically issued for these hosts.
+- `-tlsAutocertEmail` must be set to contact email for the issued TLS certificates.
+- `-tlsAutocertCacheDir` may be set to the directory path for persisting the issued TLS certificates between VictoriaMetrics restarts.
+If this flag isn't set, then TLS certificates are re-issued on every restart.

+This functionality can be evaluated for free according to [these docs](https://docs.victoriametrics.com/enterprise/).

 ## Monitoring